The motorhome is parked at Thousand Trails RV Resort in Morgan Hill, California.

 Recently I spent several days in Monterey…an area rich in beautiful scenery and history.
 A bonanza for a travel blogger!
 I ended up with 17 blog titles and 628 photos which I’ll present over the roughly next six weeks.
 This works well for me because I’ll be in an “idle period” during that time.
 Currently I’m sitting here in Morgan Hill (I’ve been here a number of times in the past) awaiting my VA hospital appointment.
 Then off to Mary’s home for about four weeks during which time I’ll do routine maintenance, minor repairs and cleaning.
 On about May 21, Mary and I are planning to head-out for Yellowstone National Park (and other destinations) in Wyoming.
 Till then, enjoy Monterey!

-In the below Google Earth image the Pacific House museum is marked by the yellow “x”…
+In the below Google Earth image the Museum Of Monterey is marked by the yellow “x”…

 As always you may left click upon an image to see an enlarged view and then click once again to see an even larger view…